grtcdr/joblog/README.md

 # Format

 ```
-COMPANY: JOB TITLE (YYYY-MM-DD) <STATUS> [-- LOCATION]
+COMPANY: JOB TITLE (YYYY-MM-DD) [<STATUS> -- LOCATION]
 # Comments looks like this.
 ```

 Notes:
-- Location is noted in brackets to show that it is an optional field, when location is specified in the `completing-read` interface or when manually inserted, the brackets should not be included.
+- Status and location are noted in brackets to show that they are optional fields.
+When either of the fields is specified in the `completing-read` interface or during manual insertion, the brackets *must* not be included.
-- Location can be used to insert the work modality, e.g. Remote, Hybrid, etc.
+- Location can be used to insert the work modality, for example: remote, hybrid, etc.
-- Comments can occupy one or more lines and they must not occupy the same line as a log entry.
+- Comments can occupy one or more lines but they *should* not occupy the same line as a log entry, the reason is that font lock will break, but besides that, nothing stops you from doing this.

 # Paradigm